My name is David A Robertson, at the time of writing this Blog I am 52 and still code 10+ hour days, albeit in an increasingly relaxed way.

 1 x Internet connection (8Mb Down 0.37Mb up)

 1 x Web Server (IIS)

 A virtual machine is a way of having a, or several, machines within the host operating system – This allows the owner of the Cloud Server to be more efficient in accepting customers into their computing environment.

 After putting all this together, the realisation struck that what was built was a type of computer I had seen many times before the word Cloud was mentioned.

 So, you put many of these computers into a network and call it a specialised type of Distributed Computing = The Cloud.

 Distributed computing as it suggests is a mechanism for passing the requirement for resources around multiple computers.
 As opposed to Centralised computing which is where one computer handles all the requests for resources, such as a mainframe.

-It is not hard for me to imagine that these Cloud Network Servers have software which can increase Cores, Memory (both volatile (RAM) and non-volatile (HD)), etc, thus making it easy for the resource consumer to adjust their server to suit the through traffic.
-For instance, in a Cloud management portal or dashboard it is possible to slide the number of cores, the amount of memory, and Hard Disk (HD) space upwards to suit speed and delivery of information from the server.
-By information I mean serving web pages with information retrieved from the Database.
+It is not hard for me to imagine that these Cloud Network Servers have software that can increase Cores, Memory (both volatile (RAM) and non-volatile (HD)), etc, thus making it easy for the resource consumer to adjust their server to suit the through traffic.
+For instance, in a Cloud management portal or dashboard, it is possible to slide the number of cores, the amount of memory and Hard Disk (HD) space upwards to suit the speed and delivery of information from the server.
+By information, I mean serving web pages with information retrieved from the Database.

 So, in conclusion, I would say that the Cloud superseded what came before which was possibly more ramshackle and held together by cello tape.
 This means we are concerned about the internet and how it is held together.